 Two markets – one in Crystal Lake and another in McHenry – are offering opportunities to shop ahead of the holiday.

-The Mother’s Day Spring Market at Quarry Cable Park and Grille, 5517 Northwest Highway in Crystal Lake, will take place from 4 to 9 p.m.
-Friday, April 29, and 11 a.m. to 5 p.m.
-Saturday, April 30.
+The Mother’s Day Spring Market at Quarry Cable Park and Grille, 5517 Northwest Highway in Crystal Lake, will take place 4 to 9 p.m.
+Friday and 11 a.m. to 5 p.m.
+Saturday.

-The event will feature more than 25 vendors from the region and Friday night will include live music by Mark Damanico from 5 to 8 p.m.
-The Lakeside and Loft Bar will be open, and the Quarry Grill will serve light bites.
+The event will feature more than 25 vendors from the Chicago area and Friday night will include live music by Mark Damanico from 5 to 8 p.m.
+The Lakeside and Loft Bar will be open and the Quarry Grill will be serving light bites.

-The cost is $2 per person to enter, with admission free for ages 18 and younger.
+The cost is $2 a person to enter.
+Children 18 and younger are free.

 For information, go to thequarrycablepark.com.

 Kit and Caboodle Market is hosting its third makers market: Crafts + Cocktails will feature more than 20 local crafters and two food trucks.

 The market, which will prepare shoppers for the spring season, Mother’s Day and Cinco de Mayo, will run 11 a.m. to 4 p.m.
 Sunday at Smith’s Central Wedding and Event Venue, 3315 Pearl St. in McHenry.

 A fully stocked cash bar will be open and will feature the show’s signature cocktail, vodka lavender lemonade made by LALavender Co.

 This is a free, family-friendly event.
 A children’s craft table will be set up with craft kits available to buy.